consoleerp/ctechnology_erpnext/README.md

    To filter Sales Teams based on territory

 ## Sales Invoice
+- **Bulk Submit**
+   In Sales Invoice List- a new button is added into Menu.
+Select all the invoices and click on `Bulk Submit` to submit everything

 - **add_fetches**
    - `is_pos`
       This is fetched from the customer (`customer`)